deech/fltkhs-demos/README.md

 # fltkhs-demos

-These are end-to-end demos of [FLTKHS] [1], a Haskell Binding to the FLTK GUI Library
+These are end-to-end demos of [FLTKHS][1], a Haskell Binding to the FLTK GUI Library

-__Update__: The [Hackage package] [6] will no longer be updated.
-Please either clone this repo or download it as an archive.
-The goal is that these demos should always build with the latest version of [FLTKHS] [1].

-Fltkhs-demos aims not only to show off the features of the [fltkhs] [1] but also serve as a way of learning the API by example.
-For more thorough documentation on the [fltkhs] [1] API please see the [FLTKHS module] [2] of that package.
+Fltkhs-demos aims not only to show off the features of the [FLTKHS][1] but also serve as a way of learning the API by example.
+For more thorough documentation on the [FLTKHS][1] API please see the [FLTKHS module][2] of that package.

 ## Installation

-Since the Hackage package is no longer being updated please download or clone the repo and build:
+In order to install and run these demos you will first need to install the [FLTK C++ library][8].
+Please follow the installation instructions for [FLTKHS][7] but only to the point of installing the C++ library.
+The full installation is geared toward getting a minimal `hello world` up and running so it's not bad to do it all, just involves some unnecessary steps if all you care about is the demos.

+Once the C++ library is installed the only thing left to do is:

 ```
 > git clone http://github.com/deech/fltkhs-demos